Opentrons/protocol_framework/api/docs/v2/modules/absorbance_plate_reader.rst

 Loading and Deck Slots
 ======================

+The Absorbance Plate Reader can only be loaded in slots A3–D3.
+If you try to load it in any other slot, the API will raise an error.
+The module's caddy is designed such that the detection unit is in deck column 3 and the special staging area for the lid/illumination unit is in deck column 4.
+You can't load or move other labware on the Absorbance Plate Reader caddy in deck column 4, even while the lid is in the closed position (on top of the detection unit in deck column 3).

 The examples in this section will use an Absorbance Plate Reader Module loaded as follows::

     pr_mod = protocol.load_module(